jnapeloni/sneaker-resale-analysis/docs/index.md

 The objectives of this project are to:
 1. Understand how sneaker characteristics affect resale price range
 2. Analyze specific factors that explain the variation in sneaker resale prices
-3. Build a predictive model to predict resale prices **Note: this might be removed**
+3. Build a predictive model for resale prices
 4. Analyze sneaker resale trends to cluster similar shoes together

 ## Table of Contents